Why visit Sicily with kids?

 Our visit to Enna was one of the highlights of our trip to Sicily with kids.
 We visited during Settimana Santa (Holy Week) so we witnessed the very traditional processions of hooded figures walking through the streets to the cathedral.
 Set on a steep hill in the centre of Sicily, Enna is the highest regional capital in the whole of Italy.
 Our children loved climbing the Castello di Lombardia at the top of the town and admiring the view across the wheat plains.
 Spring is the perfect time to visit Enna when everything is lush and green and spring flowers bloom in the hedgerows.

-Eat ice cream in Sicily
+Eat ice cream in Sicily with kids

 Some gastro snobs might insist you seek out a particular gelateria which has the most sublime or outlandish flavours.
 But, really, lets keep it simple.
 It’s very hard to have a bad ice cream in Sicily.
 Just find a nice place where you’d like to eat it.